Set Up Amazon SES

 2. Click **Subscriptions**.

-3. Check the bounce and complaint subscriptions.
+3. Find the bounce and complaint subscriptions by their endpoint URLs.
 They may show **PendingConfirmation** for a short time.

 4. Wait until each subscription shows a subscription ID instead of **PendingConfirmation**.
 Mailrith automatically handles the SNS confirmation request when AWS reaches the webhook URL.

-5. Send a controlled test before relying on the connection for real subscribers.
+5. Send a controlled test before you rely on the connection for real subscribers.
 Use the AWS SES mailbox simulator addresses for bounce and complaint tests, or ask your AWS administrator for the safest test process for your account.

 You usually do not need to edit the SNS topic access policy by hand.
-AWS normally sets the required SES publish permission when the topic is connected to the SES identity.
+AWS normally adds the required SES publish permission when you connect the topic to the SES identity.
 Check the topic policy only if SES shows a publish permission error, the topic is in another AWS account, the topic uses a locked-down custom policy, or the topic uses KMS encryption.

 Do not skip complaint tracking.
 Complaint events mean a subscriber marked a message as spam, and Mailrith stops sending to that address to protect your sender reputation.